 - Analyse your data and your results, automate your processes wherever possible, and begin the cycle again.

-Hopefully, now you have a blueprint that will help you drive more visitors automatically to your web site and build a better business online.
+Hopefully, this article has given you a blueprint that will help you drive more traffic automatically to your website and build a better business online.